Education

 ”My syllabus was in dire need of a makeover.
 That’s why I was so excited when my colleague Mat Fron said that he was going to try to create an infographic syllabus for the IB Language and Literature course we teach together, sharing the following example with me.

-visual syllabus example by teacher Erin McLaughlin
+Visual syllabus example by teacher Erin McLaughlin

-• Help generate excitement about the course
+• Help generate excitement about the course with a statement

-• Be easy to modify and update
+• Be easy to modify and update the format with materials and resources

 I ended up going with the “2015 Resolution” template because it fit perfectly with the number of units that we had planned, and also because the imagery of the window and the flowers seemed apropos to the learning journey we had in mind for our Grade 9 English students this year.